VictorHachard/VictorHachard.github.io/_notes/odoo-101.md

         return super().create(vals_list)
 ```

-In the example above, the method `create` is decorated with `@api.model_create_multi`.
-This decorator enhances the performance by creating the records in a single database query, rather than individual queries for each record.

 ### @api.autovacuum

 The `@api.autovacuum` decorator is used to mark a method as a "cleanup" method.
 It is automatically called by Odoo during a database vacuum operation, which helps optimize the database performance.
 This decorator is typically used for methods that perform cleanup tasks or remove outdated records.